Which parts of your overall vision will you tackle this year?

 - Date night

 You get the point; it’s the nitty-gritty of life that you can easily define into patterns.
-These differ from projects, because projects have a start and an end date.
-They are finite.
+These differ from projects because projects have a start and an end date; they are finite.
 Recurring tasks are infinite, but not organizing them throughout the year would be a fallacy.

-You need to have complete clarity about the things that you will have to repeatedly do.
-That will allow you to eventually find places where you can introduce more efficiency.
-When you realize that you spend two hours every week grocery shopping, perhaps you can decide that from now on, you will only shop every two weeks, thus freeing up two hours every other week to play with your children.
+You need to have complete clarity about the things that you will have to do repeatedly.
+That will allow you to find places where you can introduce more efficiency eventually.
+For instance, if you realize that you spend two hours every week grocery shopping, perhaps you can decide that from now on, you will only shop every two weeks, thus freeing up two hours every other week to play with your children.
 That might involve getting a bigger freezer or enlarging your pantry.

 These are just examples, but they are very critical to your future.
 A lot of the things that we do over and over again are left unchecked.
-We have become used to them because we’ve always done them that way.
+We became used to them because we’ve always done them that way.
 We’ve done them so much that they have become a comfort area for us.
-Yeah, maybe I realize I spend too much time doing my lawn every week, but at least I get to relax and forget about everything.
+Yeah, maybe you spend too much time doing your lawn every week, but at least you get to relax and forget about everything.
 You need to be aware of those moments when you use the busy time to justify not tending to your important tasks.

-On the other hand, maybe during grocery shopping, you listen to audiobooks and recharge your batteries.
-If that’s the case, make sure it’s a deliberate decision you’ve made to use that time in that manner, and not just something that you do because you’ve gotten used to it.
+On the other hand, maybe you listen to audiobooks during grocery shopping and recharge your mental batteries.
+If that’s the case, make sure it’s a deliberate decision you’ve made to use that time in that manner, and not just something you do because you’ve gotten used to it.

 To create your list of recurring tasks, you can use two methods: 1) Brainstorming and 2) Your AM/PM audit.
-Brainstorming allows you to think and come up with those recurring items, while the AM/PM audit reveals the things that you always do.
+Brainstorming allows you to think and come up with those recurring items, while the AM/PM audit reveals what you always do.

-Note that here you are in planning mode, which means you are not simply documenting the status quo.
-It means that you might remove and add items, and you might also change items.
+Note that you are now in planning mode, which means you are not simply documenting the status quo—you might add, remove, or change items because nothing is set in stone.

 Your list of recurring items should be an ideal view of all the things that you do over and over again and that are essential to your life.

 Your Learning Plan Organization